 We are not in favour of a bi-cultural Northern Ireland or of a bi-national White/Black South Africa.
 It does not mean that we are in favour of a clerical Catholic all-Ireland or for expelling all the Whites from South Africa.
 It means that the former privileged community has to accept that they should stop considering the rest of the population as inferior and to accept that they should be an equal minority.

 We are for the destruction of a purely Jewish segregationist and confessional state.
 But that does not mean that we want to drive all Jews into the sea or to support yet another genocide.
 We want to convince as many Jews as we can that the best thing for them is to unite with the Arab workers in order to create a secular non-religious and non-racist egalitarian republic.

-The communists promoted the Yiddish culture and they designated a territory for Jewish colonisation.
+The Bolsheviks promoted the Yiddish culture and they designated a territory for Jewish colonisation.
 The Jews did not arrive in Birobidjan as a racist segregationist colonist who tried to exclude the native peoples.
 They coexisted peacefully with the locals.
-Today, for example, Birobidjan's Slav majority is very keen in maintaining the Jewish identity of that country as a means of attracting investment, technology and people.
+Today, for example, Birobidjan's Slav majority is very keen to retain the Jewish identity of that country as a means of attracting investment, technology and people.

 We need to defend many of these communities against the Zionists attempts to deny some of their most progressive traditions (like the Yiddish working class movements) and its discriminatory conditions in Israel.
 Begin and Likud tried to use the Oriental Jew resentment against the Azkenazim in a reactionary way: trying to transform them into the most patriotic anti-Arab pro-Israeli force.
 We should address the oriental Jews explaining that their enemies are not the Arab neighbours or natives but the capitalists and Zionists.